treeverse/lakeFS/design/protected-branches.md

 1. Force options - blocked operations should have a reasonable way to be forced.
 In the future, the extent to which they can be forced may also be configurable (similarly to GitHub).

 ## Where to save the model

+### Suggestion 1 (@johnnyaug)

-Suggestion: save protection rules as a JSON object under the repository's _lakefs_.
+Save protection rules as a JSON object under the repository's __lakefs_.
 This is similar to what we do with retention rules.

 Pros:
 - rules can be patterns and not just concrete branches, similar to GitHub's protected branches.